#TaylorKinney Blasts #KyleSandilands After Questions About #LadyGaga And #Masturbation

 Kyle Sandilands’s co-host, Jackie “O” Henderson, was quick to jump into the heated up conversation to say that Sandilands, 45-years-old, is straight and has a girlfriend.
 She did, however, reveal that “there was this situation with a transvestite,” which only fueled Taylor Kinney’s interest grilling Sandilands about his sex life.

-For everyone who still hasn't not get the fact that Lady Gaga and Taylor Kinney were spotted together: pic.twitter.com/GL3tZCabHO
+For everyone who still hasn’t not get the fact that Lady Gaga and Taylor Kinney were spotted together: pic.twitter.com/GL3tZCabHO– Monster Daily Now (@MonsterDailyNow) April 23, 2017

 Taylor Kinney then asked about why Kyle Sandilands’s marriage to Tamara Jaber ended – the apparent revenge for Sandilands asking about why Kinney’s engagement with Lady Gaga ended last year – and the KIIS FM shock jock had plenty to say about his ex.